atmajjj/nirmaya-pune/src/features/auth/README.md

 ### 3. Logout

-Logs out the user by blacklisting their current JWT token.
-The token will no longer be valid for authentication.
+Logs out the user.
+The JWT token will remain valid until it naturally expires.

 **Endpoint:** `POST /api/auth/logout`